PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 sudo pip3 install cbpi4-pt100x
 ```

-The plugin and it's dependent packages will be installed on your system but still needs to be activated in cbpi.
+The plugin and it's dependent packages will be installed on your system and cbpi will detect it automatically.

 The other way to install the plugin is directly from GitHub: